Nextdoor: Usage

 Typical platform uses include neighbors reporting on news and events in their "neighborhood" and members asking each other for local service-provider recommendations.
-"Neighborhood" borders were initially established with Maponics, a provider of geographical information.
+The first "neighborhood" boundaries were initially established with Maponics, a provider of geographical information.
+"Founding" members of neighborhoods can also determine the name of the neighborhood and its boundaries, although Nextdoor retains the authority to change either of these.
+A member must attract a minimum of 10 households to establish a new "neighborhood", as of November 2016.
 According to the platform's rules, members whose addresses fall outside the boundaries of existing neighborhoods can establish their own neighborhoods.
-"Founding" members of neighborhoods determine the name of the neighborhood and its boundaries, although Nextdoor retains the authority to change either of these.
-A member must attract a minimum of 10 households to establish a new "neighborhood", as of November 2016.

 Local information

 While allowing for "civil debate", the platform prohibits canvassing for votes on forums.
 The service does, however allow separate forums just for political discussions.
 According to The New York Times, these discussions are "separated from [a user's regular] neighborhood feeds".
 The company had established these separate forums in 12 markets by 2018.
-The company has stated it "has no plans" to accept political advertising.

 In a 2014 study of three neighborhoods in Atlanta, researchers from the Georgia Institute of Technology found that Nextdoor users from the study tended to be highly engaged with their respective neighborhoods outside of their participation on Nextdoor.
 For these users, Nextdoor provided a means of communication with individuals in a geographic area, instead of the topic-specific focuses of mailing lists, Facebook groups, and Craigslist posts.
 Study participants described Nextdoor discussions as civil, and stated that the website's address verification requirement increases trust among users while also raising privacy concerns associated with disclosing one's location to the neighborhood.